wordofwarning/wordofwarning.org/current/2017-haphazard/index.md

 >• *Great!
 Everyone was energetic & friendly — very easy to interact with!*<br>• *Suitably crazy & surreal for children and their grown-ups*.<br>• *Really enjoyed the event and it's particularly nice to experience something a bit different, especially as adults, it is quite eye-popping…*<br>[Audience Feedback from 2013](/archive/2013-spring/haphazard)

 #### Access Information
 Haphazard 2017 takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
 We apologise but some parts of the Z-arts building are not wheelchair accessible.
 Age advisory: suitable for ALL.
-For specific age and access information please email <mailto:haphazard@habarts.org> or call 0161 232 6086.
+For specific age and access information please email <mailto:haphazard@habmcr.org> or call 0161 232 6086.

 #### Credits
-[Haphazard](/hab/haphazard) is produced by hÅb + Z-arts; supported using public funding by Arts Council England + funded by Manchester City Council.
+[Haphazard](/hab/haphazard) 2017 is produced by hÅb + Z-arts; supported using public funding by Arts Council England + funded by Manchester City Council.
-Enquiries: <mailto:haphazard@habarts.org> | <a href="http://twitter.com/hashtag/Haphazard" target="_blank">#Haphazard</a>
+Enquiries: <a href="http://haphazardmcr.org" target="_blank">haphazardmcr.org</a> | <mailto:haphazard@habmcr.org> | <a href="http://twitter.com/hashtag/Haphazard" target="_blank">#Haphazard</a>